2020 NCAA Division I men's basketball tournament

 The 2020 NCAA Division I men's basketball tournament was a planned single-elimination tournament of 68 teams to determine the National Collegiate Athletic Association (NCAA) Division I men's college basketball national champion for the 2019–20 season.
 The 82nd edition of the tournament would have begun on March 17, 2020, and concluded with the championship game on April 6 at Mercedes-Benz Stadium in Atlanta, Georgia.

-On March 12, the tournament, as well as all other NCAA championships for the remainder of the academic year, were cancelled due to the COVID-19 pandemic in the United States, just five days before it was set to begin.
-It was the first time the tournament had been cancelled since its creation in 1939.
+On March 12, the tournament, as well as all other NCAA championships for the remainder of the academic year, were canceled due to the COVID-19 pandemic in the United States, just five days before it was set to begin.
+It was the first time the tournament had been canceled since its creation in 1939.
+Four years later in 2024, Atlanta successfully bid for the right to host the 2031 tournament in lieu of the canceled event.

-COVID-19 impact and cancellation
+COVID-19 impact and cancelation

 The timing of the tournament coincided with the wider spread of the COVID-19 pandemic in the United States.
-On March 10, the Ivy League announced it had cancelled the conference's tournament, and would award its championship and automatic qualification to Yale based on regular season records.
+On March 10, the Ivy League announced it had canceled the conference's tournament, and would award its championship and automatic qualification to Yale based on regular season records.
 Harvard University was scheduled to host the event at Lavietes Pavilion in Boston on March 14 and 15.
 Some conferences subsequently announced they would go on with their tournaments while holding their games behind closed doors with no outside spectators and limited attendance, especially on March 11 (when the World Health Organization declared COVID-19 a pandemic).

 The NCAA subsequently announced it would go on with its winter-sport championships, including its basketball tournaments, with attendance limited to essential staff and family members.
 Some venues (such as those in Ohio and California) enacted further local numerical restrictions on the numbers of those who could attend an event, which the NCAA agreed to respect.
 Reports also stated that for practicality reasons, the NCAA was considering re-locating some of the later rounds (including the regional finals and the Final Four, the latter scheduled to be held at the 71,000-seat Mercedes-Benz Stadium) to smaller venues within the same host cities.
+Construction of the Final Four tournament in Mercedes-Benz Stadium would have started on March 23.